Muhammad Sanusi Md Nor controversies: Demolition of Hindu Temples

+2026 "Tanah Melayu" campaign remarks controversy

+During an election campaign speech in Jempol, Negeri Sembilan, on July 23, 2026, Kedah Menteri Besar and Perikatan Nasional (PN) election director Datuk Seri Muhammad Sanusi Md Nor generated political and legal controversy when he stated that non-Malay communities possessed ancestral homelands such as China and India, whereas ethnic Malays only had Tanah Melayu (Land of the Malays).
+The remarks drew strong criticism across the political spectrum, with political opponents and civil society groups accusing Sanusi of deploying divisive rhetoric touching on race, religion, and royalty (3R issues) and casting doubt on the national belonging of non-Malay Malaysian citizens.
+Following the incident, the Royal Malaysia Police (PDRM) opened an investigation into the speech under Section 505 of the Penal Code for statements conducive to public mischief and Section 233 of the Communications and Multimedia Act 1998.
+In response to the criticism, Sanusi defended his statements on July 27, 2026, maintaining that his reference to Tanah Melayu reflected historical terminology used in 1940s and 1950s British parliamentary debates and arguing that highlighting the historical homeland of the Malays did not deny or alter the constitutional rights and citizenship of non-Malay Malaysians.
+Concurrently, Sanusi issued a legal Letter of Demand (LOD) through his attorneys to Pakatan Harapan (PH) Selangor election director Dr. Sathia Prakash Nadarajan, alleging that Sathia had misrepresented his speech by falsely claiming Sanusi had instructed non-Malays to leave the country.
+Sathia subsequently acknowledged an error regarding the exact phrasing attributed to Sanusi, while stating that he stood by his interpretation regarding the implied political message of the campaign address.

 Water conflicts between Kedah and Penang

 The Muda River forms a natural boundary between Kedah and the neighboring state of Penang.
 It serves as a crucial water catchment area for both states, with Penang sourcing over 80% of its raw water supply from the river.

 In December 2020, Muhammad Sanusi threatened to dam and redirect the river away from Penang unless the Penang government paid Kedah RM50 million annually as compensation.
 Penang Chief Minister Chow Kon Yeow rejected the demand, citing the state's riparian rights.
 In response, Sanusi remarked that he would "get villagers to place sandbags to choke off the water supply to Penang."

 Tensions between the two states escalated further in March 2021 when Sanusi again threatened that Penang would only receive "mud" instead of water and expressed his readiness to take the matter to court.

 The ongoing dispute prompted Penang authorities to reduce the state's reliance on the Muda River.
 They began negotiating with Perak for alternative water sources, which resulted in an agreement for Perak to supply treated water from the Kerian River to Penang.